thiagodff/FireCamp-NodeJs/README.md

 ## Future

-Create an administrative controller web page, be able to create and edit new plans for campers and enroll them.<br/>
+Create an administrative controller web page, be able to create and edit new plans for campers and enroll them.<br>
-Create a mobile app for instructors.<br/>
+Create a mobile app for instructors.<br>
 Show the current plan of the camper in your app.

 - [x] Modify api